 - Pour batter into loaf pan and smooth out evenly with a spatula.

-- Bake for a total of 60-65 minutes.
-Loosely cover with foil after 30 minutes to prevent the bread from getting too brown on top.
+- Then loosely cover with foil to prevent the bread from getting too brown on top.

 - The bread is done when a toothpick inserted in the center comes out clean.
 Let cool completely in the pan.